MathiasKandelborg/MathiasKandelborg/README.md

 - 😄 Pronouns: he/him - they/them
 - 😲 Standard specifications are awesome.
 It's almost like if everyone used them; everything would be easier.
 - ⚡ Fun fact: Facts are rarely as factual as this one.
-- 🤭 Another not so fun fact: SystemD is very bad; Use Gentoo instead 🕶️ 💜
+- 🤭 Another not so fun fact: SystemD is very bad.
+Use Gentoo instead 😎💜

 I make processor go _brrrrr_